 The Ability Ally Initiative

-The Ability Ally Initiative includes a two-hour interactive workshop for up to 40 participants facilitated by an Ability Institute team member.
-The workshop costs $500 plus transportation, lodging and meals for one day.
-This price include presentation, handouts, wristbands and/or decals for the attendees.
+The Ability Ally Initiative includes a 90-minute interactive workshop for up to 40 participants facilitated by an Ability Institute team member.

 To schedule an Ability Ally Initiative Workshop and for more information, contact Christine Luebbert at firstname.lastname@example.org.